Steps to importing

 - searching the Unwanted Organisms Register to make sure the microorganisms are not listed.
 If it is listed, you can't import the product

-- searching the Hazardous Substances and New Organisms (HSNO) applications register to check if the microorganisms are already in New Zealand and to get an HSNO code.
+- searching the Hazardous Substances and New Organisms applications register to check the microorganisms are already considered present in New Zealand.
 If the microorganism isn't listed, email the Environmental Protection Authority (EPA) for advice – firstname.lastname@example.org

 - checking whether the microorganism is regulated by searching the Biosecurity Organisms Register for Importing Commodities (BORIC).
-If they're not listed, email email@example.com for advice.
+If they're not listed, ask for advice – email email@example.com.

 Check Customs Service requirements